Farmers and growers using Plant Protection Products (PPP)

 Regulatory Updates provide information on changes to legal requirements for Authorisation Holders, application procedures and the authorisation process, and inclusion of products on the Official List of adjuvants.

-Subscribers to regular pesticides bulletins will be alerted to Regulatory Updates and other news such as information about training events hosted by HSE's CRD.
+Regulatory updates information is issued as a news item or in pesticides ebulletins.
+Subscribers to pesticides bulletins will be alerted to regulatory updates as well as other news such as information about training events hosted by HSE.